Tiara Jacquelina: Early life and career

-Jacquelina was born as Jacqueline Eu in 3 October 1967 in Kuala Lumpur, Malaysia to a Burmese Chinese father and Indonesian Chinese mother.
+Jacquelina was born as Jacqueline Eu on 3 October 1967 in Kuala Lumpur, Malaysia to a Burmese Chinese father and Indonesian Chinese mother.

 She began her film career in 1988.
 In 1995, Jacquelina co-starred with Academy Award winner, Frances McDormand, who played the lead role in the movie, Beyond Rangoon.
 In the 12th Malaysia Film Festival later that year, she won the Best Actress Award for her role in the film Ringgit Kasorrga, a social drama concerning a sex scandal involving a politician and young models.
 In 2004, she played the title character, a legendary Javanese princess in Puteri Gunung Ledang, which gained her recognition.
 The movie was submitted for the Best Foreign Language Film category at the Academy Awards in 2004 but was not nominated.

 Following the success of the film, she later staged it as a musical at Istana Budaya in 2006 with the title, Puteri Gunung Ledang: The Musical.

 Recently, in March 2018, Jacquelina adapted and directed Ola Bola: The Musical, a theatrical musical that was staged at Istana Budaya and has received positive reviews from both the media and its viewers.
 The musical was staged after the movie, Ola Bola, after marking its success in Malaysian cinematography in 2016 where the story revolves around the history of Malaysian national football team in their journey of paving their way into the 1980 Summer Olympics.

+Jacquelina is the founder and owner of popular glamping resort Tiarasa Escapes, located in Janda Baik, Pahang.

 Personal life

-Jacquelina converted to Islam in 1993 and was previously married to actor and celebrity Hani Mohsin, from 1993 until they divorced in 1998.
+Jacquelina was raised in a Buddhist family, but she converted to Christianity when she was 12.
+However, she converted to Islam in 1993and was previously married to actor and celebrity Hani Mohsin, from 1993 until they divorced in 1998.
 She is the mother of two children.

 She later married Sarawakian businessman Mohd Effendi Norwawi, who also formerly served as a senator and minister in the Prime Minister's Department.